Carlos Castaño Gil

 Carlos Castaño Gil (15 May 1965 – 16 April 2004) was a Colombian paramilitary leader who was a founder of the Peasant Self-Defenders of Córdoba and Urabá (ACCU), a far-right paramilitary organisation in Colombia and a former member of the Medellin Cartel.
 Castaño and his brothers Fidel and Vicente founded the ACCU (and its previous incarnations) after their father was kidnapped and killed by the Revolutionary Armed Forces of Colombia (FARC), in association with other enemies or victims of the guerrillas.
 The ACCU later became one of the founding members of the United Self-Defense Forces of Colombia (AUC).

-First years
+Early life

 Carlos Castaño Gil was the youngest son of the family Castaño Gil, a rich landowner who would have been close to the Alianza Americana Anticomunista.
 Like his brothers, he experienced firsthand the murder of his father.
 Led by FARC Guerrilla, at 16 years old, he was determined to take up arms against FARC In revenge of his father's murder.
 He became a member of a self-defense group, which were among the first of their kind.